"we are all worthy"

-That is where our grassroots Accelerating Mental Wellness social change campaign comes in.
+That is where our grassroots WE ARE ALL WORTHY social change campaign comes in.
 This campaign however is not about building on the business case for change.
 It's about presenting the human case for doing so and about calling on you to help do so.

 This is where our Founder's personal story also comes in: they other 'why" behind this campaign.

 personal NOTE FROM OUR founder ABOUT WHY SHE STARTED this MOVEMENT: her workplace experience

 WE'RE presenting the human case.
 BUT WE CAN'T DO THIS ALONE.
 WE NEED YOUR HELP.